gradle/gradle/design-docs/managed-model.md

 #### Issues

 - Fail when target cannot accept defaults, eg is created using unmanaged object `@Model` method.
-- Handle case defaults are applied to tasks defined using legacy DSL, e.g. fail or perhaps define rules for items in task container early.
+- Handle case where defaults are applied to tasks defined using legacy DSL, e.g. fail or perhaps define rules for items in task container early.

 ### Plugin uses method rule to validate model element